JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Defining-Modular-Monads.md

 **This file has two sections.
 The first only makes more sense after reading the second.
 So, be sure to read this file twice.**

 We can now return to the original question we raised at the start of the `Free` folder: if we wanted to run a sequential computation (i.e. use a monad) that used multiple effects, could we stop fighting against the "`bind` returns the same monad type" fact and simply use just one monad?
 Yes.
-Similar to our previous examples, we can use `Coproduct`s/`VariantF`s of two or more `Free` monads.
+Similar to our previous examples, we can use `Coproduct`s of two or more `Free` monads.

 ## Getting Around The Non-Free-Monad Limitation

-Unfortunately, this `Coproduct`/`VariantF` + `Free` approach only works on `Free` monads; it does not work for other non-`Free` monads.
+Unfortunately, this `Coproduct` + `Free` approach only works on `Free` monads; it does not work for other non-`Free` monads.
 As the paper says, the `ListT` and `StateT` monads are not free monads.
 Why?
 Let's consider the `StateT` monad.
 The issue at hand are its laws.
 If I call `set 4` and then later call `get`, `get` should return `4`.
 By using `Free` as we have so far, we cannot uphold that law.

 So, how do we get around that limitation?
 We can define a language (similar to our `Add`, `Multiply`, `Value` language) that provides the operations we would expect from such a monad.
 The paper's example shows how one could create a `State` monad using this approach.
 Since it will follow much of what we have already covered before, we'll just show the Purescript version of their code.
 ```purescript